wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 <br>
 <img src="./Diagrams/recurrenceSequenceDiagram.png" alt="recurrenceSequenceDiagram" width="800"/>
 <br>
-For the reference fragment of 'load from storage', refer to [Storage component](#storage). <br>
+For the reference frame of 'load from storage', refer to [Storage component](#storage-component). <br>
-For the reference fragment of 'add recurring entry', refer to [checkIncomeRecurrence / checkSpendingRecurrence](#checkincomerecurrence--checkspendingrecurrence-method) method. <br>
+For the reference frame of 'add recurring entry', refer to [checkIncomeRecurrence / checkSpendingRecurrence](#checkincomerecurrence--checkspendingrecurrence-method) method. <br>

 #### How the Recurrence Component works:<br>